trunten/portfolio/README.md

 - I was given the task of building from scratch a personal portfolio of work to showcase my skills and talents to potential employers.
 - The page highlights my strongest work linking to deployed web applications.
 - The site has been developed using the core skills I've recently learned: grids, flexbox, media queries and CSS variables.
-- The page presents my name, an avatar and links to to the following sections:
+- The page presents my name, an avatar and in-page links to to the following sections:
   - About
   - Projects
   - Skills